Lars418/oembed-js/README.md

 with the fetched data.

 ## Example
-The following code will get the oembed data for `lars.koelker.dev`.
+The following code will get the oembed data for `https://lars.koelker.dev`.
+We also supply a `maxWidth` and `maxHeight` which should be respected by the oEmbed endpoints (`https://lars.koelker.dev` doesn't though).

 ```js
 const oEmbed = require("oEmbed.js");